OxCGRT/covid-policy-tracker/README.md

 ### Subnational data

-In addition to country-level data, this primary dataset additionally includes some subnational data, which currently includes those of US states.
-The states' data can be interpreted using the main [codebook](documentation/codebook.md) for those indices measured, with additional guidance on US-specific interpretation available in the [documentation folder](documentation/).
-The US state data in this repo aims to capture the overall policy impact on residents of that state, and so includes imputed national values where those values are more stringent than subnational action.
-For data that focuses only on subnational policies, see the [US](https://github.com/OxCGRT/USA-covid-policy) and [Brazil](https://github.com/OxCGRT/Brazil-covid-policy) subnational repos.
+In addition to country-level data, our primary dataset additionally includes some subnational data.
+So far, only US state data has been incorporated into the primary dataset on this covid-policy-tracker repository.

+The states' data can be interpreted using the main [codebook](documentation/codebook.md), with additional guidance on subnational-specific interpretation available in the [documentation folder](documentation/subnational_interpretation.md).
+The state data included in our primary dataset aims to describe the overall policy environment that applies to residents of the state, and so includes policies set by the national government where those values are more stringent than state-level action.
+For data that focuses only on subnational policies, see our additional datasets in the [OxCGRT/US-covid-policy](https://github.com/OxCGRT/USA-covid-policy) and [OxCGRT/Brazil-covid-policy](https://github.com/OxCGRT/Brazil-covid-policy) respositories.

 ### Our documentation and working papers have more information

-The most up-to-date description of database components is here in the [documentation folder](documentation/) of this GitHub repo, which contains a detailed [codebook](documentation/codebook.md) and [index methodology](documentation/index_methodology.md).
+The most up-to-date description of database components is here in the [documentation folder](documentation/) of this GitHub repo, which contains a detailed [codebook](documentation/codebook.md), [index methodology](documentation/index_methodology.md), and notes on [subnational interpretation](documentation/subnational_interpretation.md).

 We have also published a national [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our national methodology, data collection protocols, and description of the individual indicators.